piotrfila/microfft-rs/bench/README.md

 This code is used to run benchmarks on an embedded ARM Cortex-M4 system, specifically the [STM32F3DISCOVERY][1] board.

-It measures the number of CPU cycles required to compute both complex and real FFTs of all sizes supported by microfft.
+It measures the number of CPU cycles required to compute complex, real, and inverse FFTs of sizes up to 4096.

 As a point of comparison, the same benchmarks were originally also performed against the [Fourier crate][2] which, at that time, was the only other Rust FFT